hetznercloud/cli/docs/reference/manual/hcloud_zone_remove-records.md

 ## hcloud zone remove-records

-[experimental] Remove records from a Zone RRSet.
+Remove records from a Zone RRSet.

 ### Synopsis